mascaldotfr/CoRT/warstatus/README.md

             "url to the gem icon",
             [...17 other gems...]
     ],
-    "map_url": "The current map URL with a parameter to bypass caching", "generated": "Unix timestamp representing the date and time when the response has been generated", "events_log": [ // The last 10 server events (fort and gem captures) {
+    "events_log": [ // The last 25 server events (fort, gem and relics captures)
+        {
             "date": "Unix timestamp",
-            "name": "1 or 2, depending if it's the realm's first or second gem", "location": "Capitalised original realm of the gem (ex: Syrtis)", "owner": "Capitalised current owner realm of the gem (ex: Alsius)", "type": "It's either 'fort' or 'gem' depending on what is captured" },
+            "name": "forts: fortification name | gem: gem number | relic: relic name", "location": "Capitalised original realm of the fort/gem/relic (ex: Syrtis)", "owner": "gem/fort: Capitalised current owner realm of the gem/fort (ex: Alsius)
+                      relic: either 'transit' or 'altar'",
+            "type": "It's either 'fort' or 'gem' or 'relic' depending on what is captured" },
-        [...
-24 other events...]
+        [...24 other events...]
     ],
+    "relics": [ // The current relic status
+        "Alsius": {
+            [...From 0 to 3 relics...],
+            "Imperia": null if in transit, else URL of the relic image, },
+        [...The 2 other realms...]
+    ],
     map_changed: "boolean actually.
 Did the forts status changed since the last generation?",
-    gem_changed: "same as map_changed, but for gems"
+    gems_changed: "same as map_changed, but for gems",
-}
+    relics_changed: "same as map_changed, but for relics", "map_url": "The current map URL with a parameter to bypass caching", "generated": "Unix timestamp representing the date and time when the response has been generated", }
 ```